solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 internal server execution events at runtime.
-The MySQL performance_schema provides instrumentation for many vital server resources such as memory allocation, stored programs, metadata locking, etc. However, the performance_schema contains more than 80 tables, and getting the necessary information often requires joining tables within the performance_schema, and tables from the information_schema.
+The MySQL performance_schema provides instrumentation for many vital server resources such as memory allocation, stored programs, metadata locking, etc. However, the performance_schema contains more than 80 tables and getting the necessary information often requires joining tables within the performance_schema, and tables from the information_schema.
 Building on both performance_schema and information_schema, the sys_schema